johnbender/twenty-questions/writing/oauth.md

 ```

 The user views the trace of the method being invoked by the first procedure composition and then, after seeing that the procedures make a different sequence of calls sees that he needs to consult his documentation further.
 The same trace used to provide interesting inputs for other functions has value as a differentiating feature itself.

-## Footnotes

-1. It's not clear exactly what the scope is, we assume it's the classpath.